 The Dead Sea is the most spectacular natural landscape in Jordan.
 In addition to being one of the lowest points on Earth, the Dead Sea is the world’s richest source of natural salts.

-You will explore Wadi Mujib, a spectacular gorge that enters the Dead Sea.
+You can explore Wadi Mujib, a spectacular gorge that enters the Dead Sea.
 The Mujib Reserve of Wadi Mujib is the lowest nature reserve in the world.
+This is an optional excursion and will incur a small additional charge.

 Aqaba is an important port city dating back to 4000 BCE.
 Also known as Ayla, Aqaba was once ruled by the Mamluk Sultan from Egypt.